Deep Sea Divers Den – Aqua Quest Review

 Passengers were then divided into groups, for more specific briefings, be they for snorkelling, introductory diving or certified diving.
 There were approximately 76 guests aboard on the day we travelled (so almost a full boat), of which roughly 14 were certified divers, 16 were people trying introductory diving and the rest were snorkelling.

 In the dive briefing, the crew provided information and explanations on the equipment, dive procedures, dive computers, emergency recall, lost buddy procedures and hand signals.
 They also talked about the Great Barrier Reef and the dive sites we would be visiting during the day.

-Thanks to the exceptional weather, Reef Quest was headed to the ‘wild side’ (eastern side) moorings on Norman Reef, the Outer Great Barrier Reef.
+Thanks to the exceptional weather, Aqua Quest was headed to the ‘wild side’ (eastern side) moorings on Norman Reef, the Outer Great Barrier Reef.
 Certified divers could choose to dive with a buddy (unguided) or guided, which does cost extra, $10 per person, per dive.
 If you are travelling alone and are a certified diver, they will buddy you up with someone.

 Travel time to the reef took about 90 minutes, which provided plenty of time for the briefings and to just relax and enjoy the great day!
-Reef Quest has plenty of indoor and outdoor spaces, with lots of room for guests to spread out.
+Aqua Quest has plenty of indoor and outdoor spaces, with lots of room for guests to spread out.
 For comfort and convenience, it has four (4) toilets on board, two (2) with hot, freshwater showers.

 Before we knew it, we had arrived at our first destination and it was dive time!

 DIVE 1: ‘WILD SIDE’ – (EAST) NORMAN REEF – 10.40AM